projectbarbel/barbelhisto-core/README.md

 This library enables you to store your data in a format that enables you to answer these questions.

+# Features

+- bi-temporal data storage for No SQL and SQL data stores
+- small easy-to-use API (as simple as bi-temporal data storage can get)
+- manage different time zones of client and server
+- build-in database support for different data stores
+- provides basic functionality, extendible for individual needs
+- remember every change to the data, nothing is ever going to be deleted
+- build-in thread safety by minimizing mutability

-# Supported backends
+# Build-in backends

 In general barbelhisto is implemented idepentently of the targeted data store.
-Build in data stores supported are:
+Build in data stores already implemented are:

 - mongoDB
 - Redis
 - Cassandra

-You can easily implement your own dao object to integrate any data store you want to use.
+You can easily implement your own DAO object to integrate any data store you want to use.

 # Getting started